DiCarloLab-Delft/QuantumInspireUtilities/README.md

 ## 3. TODOs
 [2026-01-20] Current list of targeted upcoming new features:

-* Create a notebook guide on variational quantum algorithms.
+* Create utility functions and a demonstration notebook guide on variational quantum algorithms.